 Similar to the City-owned nonvacant sites, the underutilized opportunity sites are mainly parking lots.
 Of the 11 parcels, only one has a structure built on the site.
 This is a storage/office building located at 2210 Atlantic Boulevard.
 The structure was built in 1953, has a low FAR of 0.08 and an improvement to land ratio of 0.52.
+The site is classified as a utility use by the Los Angeles Assessor's Office.
+Pictures of the site are included in Appendix C, Sites Inventory.
 Furthermore, none of these parcels are identified for lower income use and are not needed to meet the City's RHNA.
+A program in the Housing